-I am really excited about this internship which starts next week for many reasons.
-One reason is that upon completion of the program and my degree, I will be eligible for non-competitive hire for a permanent position in the Park Service which has been my professional goal all along.
-I truly consider this Latino Heritage Intern Program Direct Hire Authority Resource Assistant position as a really rare opportunity to realize this goal with this chance it provides.
+I am really excited about this LHIP internship which starts next week, for many reasons.
+One reason is that upon completion of the program and my degree, I will be eligible for non-competitive hire for a permanent position in the National Park Service, which has been my professional goal all along.
+I truly consider this LHIP Direct Hire Authority Resource Assistant position as a really rare opportunity to realize this goal with this chance it provides.
 My heart is also 100 % aligned with the project I will be working on.
 The project is to conduct the research and work on the documentation required in order to make the Barrio Viejo – what remains of the historic Hispanic city core of Tucson – a National Historic Landmark.
 The Barrio Viejo is so important to me because it really represents one of the last physical vestiges of the regional Sonoran adobe row house architectural tradition – a unique vernacular architecture that really ties us to our neighboring Mexican state of Sonora to the south.
 It is so important that we accomplish this project of gaining National Historic Landmark status in order to preserve this treasure which reflects the beautiful diversity in the story of the United States.